-Brazil has the largest economy in Latin America with the largest population, making it one of Latin America’s prime attractions when it comes to foreign investment.
-The country has a complex bureaucratic system.
-It’s important for those companies reevaluating their options to understand the correct procedures for exiting the Brazil market.
+With the largest economy in Latin America and the largest population, the country is one of Latin America’s prime attractions when it comes to foreign investment.
+It’s important for those companies reevaluating their options to understand the correct procedures for exiting the market, such as liquidation in Brazil.

 Involuntary liquidation is initiated when a creditor who has not received payment contacts the court.
 Judges usually take more deliberation in these types of cases.
 It is worth noting that, creditors often use this method to collect payments quickly from companies as payment collection proceedings can be a very long process in Brazil.